No Known Motive, Relationship In Royal Palm Beach Publix Shooting That Left 3 Dead, Including Toddler

 Publix released the following statement shortly after the shooting:

 “We can confirm that there was an incident at our Publix store located at 1180 Royal Palm Beach Blvd. earlier today.
 Our thoughts are with those who are impacted by this tragedy.
-We are cooperating with the local law enforcement.”MORE NEWS: Special Olympics Florida Athlete Andy Miyares’ Dream To Attend 2022 Games Comes True
+We are cooperating with the local law enforcement.”MORE NEWS: North Miami Beach PD: Officer Forced To Fire At Driver Who Ran Him Over

 This is a developing news story and will be updated as information is made available.